How Nutrition Can Help Prevent Colon Cancer

 - Raspberries: 8 grams in one cup of raspberries

 Many new diet trends emphasize eating patterns that promise short-term results but could be nutritionally deficient.
-Here are some popular diets:
+Here are some popular diets and whether they are harmful or helpful to your colon.

 Keto